Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Theory

 In this form, the quantum state can easily be expressed as an MPS factorization using language theoretic arguments \cite{bacon2008wfa}.
-Doing so yields the matrices for the 2-photon Fock state discretized over $m$ time bins (prior to transformation into a canonical form \cite{schollwock_density-matrix_2011}), which are explicitly given by
+Doing so yields the matrices for the 2-photon Fock state discretized over $m$ time bins, each of which has a physical dimension of 3 due to the maximum of two photons in a single bin, and a bond dimension of 4 to track the two distinct photon envelopes.
+These are explicitly given by (prior to transformation into a canonical form \cite{schollwock_density-matrix_2011}),

-where we have $1<k<m$ and for normalization the state must also be multiplied by the normalization factor of $\sqrt{2}$.